FAQs & Tips

 Please refer to the Refill Instructions for replacement wiper blade installation directions.
 Again, feel free to contact us with any questions at 801.264.6613 or email email@example.com.

 I installed the PowerWipers but they aren’t working.
 What should I do?

-First, check and make sure the windshield fluid tank is full and that the electrical connections are good if you are experiencing a problem.
 Make sure that the PowerWiper control was installed properly.
 If you continue to experience a problem, you might want to consult your mechanic or check out our installation instructions at powerwiper.com